 Note: Any prior balance due will be deducted with the first month's EFT.
-For example, the monthly premium due for the month of May, including the late enrollment penalty, will be deducted on May 2nd.
-If the second day falls on a non-business day, the premium will be deducted the following business day.
+For example, the late enrollment penalty due for the month of May will be deducted on May 2nd.
+If the second day falls on a non-business day, the late enrollment penalty will be deducted the following business day.
 If your EFT rejects two months in a row, your payment option will be changed to direct pay, and you will begin receiving invoices.
 Your request will be processed within 60 business days of receipt of returned voided check.